nathanieltooley/gokemon/README.md

 </div>

 # Gokemon
 Gokemon is a CLI Pokemon battle simulator written in Go.
-Gokemon attempts to be a fairly accurate, if feature-lacking, simulation of newer-gen Pokemon battle mechanics.
+Gokemon attempts to be a fairly accurate, if feature-lacking, simulation of Pokemon singles battles.
+Singleplayer against an AI and LAN multiplayer modes are available.
 Gokemon will not feature previous generations' mechanics, abilities, stats, or bugs the way a battle simulator like Pokemon Showdown does.
+All mechanics and Pokemon are based off of their latest appearances.

 > [!WARNING]
 > This project is still very much under construction!
-Gokemon currently contains the Pokemon data of Gen 1 Pokemon and <50% of abilities introduced in Gen 3.
+Gokemon currently contains the Pokemon data of Gen 1 - 3 Pokemon and ~99% of abilities introduced in Gen 3.
+> While move data up to Gen 9 is included, most moves are not fully implemented (Like Protect blocking damage, Substitution, etc.)
-> The goal for now is to get all Pokemon and Pokemon abilites from Gens 1-3 added into the game (though the mechanics would be from Gen 8).
-If there are any features you wish to see added, feel free to open
-> an issue or pull request.
+> The next major plan is to add in-battle items.
+Double battles are up in the air.
+If there are any features you wish to see added, feel free to open an issue or pull request.

 ## Installation
 The easiest way to install is to download the latest pre-compiled binary executable for your system from the [releases tab](https://github.com/nathanieltooley/gokemon/releases).

 > [!NOTE]
 > The executable needs to be run inside of a terminal / command prompt.
-Double-clicking or otherwise directly running the executable will output nothing.
+Double-clicking or otherwise directly running the executable outside of a terminal / command prompt will output nothing.

 ### Building from source